De-Li/FPGA_image_processing/README.md

 3. Write the result back to BRAM.
 4. Send back to the host via UART.
  ![Description](./image_processing/grayscale.jpg)
+The size of image is decompressed to 177*110.

 Find more image processing example: https://github.com/Gowtham1729/Image-Processing